-Hosted by the Alliance Française Hong Kong, the enthralling French thriller Toril (dir.
-Laurent Teyssier, 2016), will be screened free of admission.
+Hosted by the Alliance Française Hong Kong, the comedy-drama Comme des garçons (Let the girls play/Like Boys) (dir.
+Julien Hallard, 2018), will be screened free of admission.

 This retrospective welcomes renowned guests to Hong Kong, including Academy Award-winning composer Alexandre Desplat—known for his musical scores to films such as The Grand Budapest Hotel and The Shape of Water—and screens enduring French classics.

 Three iconic 1950s films co-starring two of the biggest Cantonese opera stars will be screened at the Xiqu Centre.

 Outstanding local musicians pay tribute to its Hong Kong’s cosmopolitan cityscape, fast-paced lifestyle, avenues for spiritual retreat, and colourful heritage and culture in a show filled with music and captivating visuals.

 Ellen Pau, one of Hong Kong’s most influential and pioneering video artists, is honoured in a retrospective curated by Para Site.

 To commemorate the passing of revered film scholar and critic Wong Ain-ling, HK Cine Fan screens a selection of her favourite films, including the controversial 1943 film Glory To Eternity (萬世流芳) and lauded Iranian drama Where Is the Friend’s Home?
 (1987).

 Post-World War II French New Wave director Éric Rohmer (1920 – 2010), renowned for his refined films that subtly explore the psyche of ordinary people, is honoured in a retrospective organised by HK Cine Fan.

 The Omnimax show National Parks Adventure captures the beauty of over 30 national parks in America, from craggy mountain peaks to otherworldly realms.